 24.3 The CLIENT indemnifies SBITH against any loss or damage arising directly or indirectly from any failure of services provided by the REGISTRAR.

-25.2 SBITH will charge for costs incurred due to differences in hosting environment if installation and management exceed standard time frames.
-This includes delays caused by slow server speeds and incompatibility with hosting environments.
+25.2 SBITH will charge for costs incurred due to differences in hosting environment if installation and management exceeds standard time frames.
+This includes delays caused by slow server speeds and incompatability with hosting environments.